MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-item-attributes.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
 2. On the **Items** page, select the item that you want to assign item attributes to, and then choose the **Attributes** action.
 3. On the **Item Attribute Values** page, choose the **New** action.
 4. Choose the lookup button in the **Attribute** field and select an existing item attribute.
-Alternatively, choose the **New** action to first create a new item attribute as explained in the "To create item attributes" section.
+Alternatively, choose the **New** action to first create a new item attribute as explained in [To create item attributes](inventory-how-work-item-attributes.md#to-create-item-attributes).
 5. In the **Value** field, enter the item attribute value, such as "2010" for the **Model Year** attribute.
 6. For item attributes of type **Option**, choose the lookup button in the **Value** field and select an item attribute value.
-Alternatively, choose the **New** action to first create a new item attribute value as explained in the "To create values for item attributes of type Option" section.
+Alternatively, choose the **New** action to first create a new item attribute value as explained in [To create values for item attributes of type Option](inventory-how-work-item-attributes.md#to-assign-item-attributes-to-items).
 7. Repeat steps 4 through 6 for all item attributes that you want to assign to the item.

 ## <a name="to-assign-item-attributes-to-item-categories"></a>To assign item attributes to item categories
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item Categories**, and then choose the related link.
 2. On the **Item Categories** page, select the item category that you want to assign item attributes to, and then choose the **Edit** action.
 3. On the **Item Category Card** page, on the **Attributes** FastTab, choose the **New** action.
 4. Choose the lookup button in the **Attribute** field and select an existing item attribute.
-Alternatively, choose the **New** action to first create a new item attribute as explained in the "To create an item attribute" section.
+Alternatively, choose the **New** action to first create a new item attribute as explained in [To create item attributes](inventory-how-work-item-attributes.md#to-create-item-attributes).
 5. In the **Default Value** field, choose the lookup button and select an item attribute value.
 6. Repeat steps 4 and 5 for all item attributes that you want to assign to the item category.